jonilaserson/curation_magic/README.md

 The conditions are given in a second dataframe, *df_cond_abs*.
 Each row of *df_cond_abs* is indexed by a *query* that can be applied to the df_samples (i.e. by using df_samples.query(query_string)).
 For each query the user specifies constraints supplied, regarding how many samples in the curated subset should satisfy the query.
-The constraints are given as a lower-bound and upper bound (ignore the *index_ref* column).
+The constraints are given as a lower-bound and upper bound, as well as the penalty per violation (by default 1 if column not supplied).
+Ignore the *index_ref* column for now.

 ```python
 # Get absolute numbers constraints